What you need to know about Medicare enrollment periods

 If you qualify for help with Medicare costs

-You can join, switch or drop a plan once per quarter (every three months) during the first nine months of the year.
+You can join, switch or drop a Medicare health plan once per quarter (every three months) during the first nine months of the year.
 Your coverage will start the first day of the month after you qualify or ask to join a new plan.
 Learn more about how to qualify for help with Medicare costs.

 If you switch to a 5-star Medicare plan